100% Locally Owned, Independent and Free

 The closures are required for projects including Cross River Rail supporting works; Beerburrum to Nambour Rail Upgrade Stage 1; Logan and Gold Coast Faster Rail; Loganlea Station Relocation; Queensland Train Manufacturing Program; European Train Control System (ETCS); and general track maintenance.

-Closures will affect the Sunshine Coast, Caboolture, Redcliffe, Doomben, Shorncliffe, Airport, Gold Coast and Beenleigh lines from April 3 to 11.
-Closures will continue on the Beenleigh and Gold Coast lines only from April 12 to 26.
+Closures will also affect the Sunshine Coast, Caboolture, Redcliffe, Doomben, Shorncliffe, Airport, Gold Coast and Beenleigh lines from April 3 to 11.
+Closures will continue on the Beenleigh and Gold Coast lines from April 12 to 26.

 Additional buses will be available.